|Born||in Chicago, Illinois, USA|

 Mini Bio (1)

-Jennifer Hudson is a Grammy Award-winning recording artist, Academy Award-winning actress and best-selling author.
-Bright and booming talent Hudson is a perfect example of how NOT winning the title of American Idol (2002) can actually be a boon to your career and not necessarily the end of a childhood dream.
+Jennifer Hudson is an Academy Award-winning actress, Grammy Award-winning recording artist and best-selling author.
+This bright, beautiful and booming-voiced talent is a perfect example of how NOT winning the title of American Idol (2002) can still be a superstar boon to your career and not the disappointment of a life time.

 Hudson appeared with the "American Idol" summer tour and performed on the road in concerts over the next two years.
 When it was time to audition for the coveted role of "Effie Melody White" in the long-awaited film version of the Broadway musical Dreamgirls (2006), among Jennifer's competition would be Fantasia herself.
 This time Jennifer was the winner and earned the right to play the coveted role.
 Immediately ordered to gain weight for the role, the film was loosely based on the real-life pursuits of The Supremes, with the character of Effie taking on the tragic form of the group's ill-fated co-founder Florence Ballard (1943-1976), but with a far less tragic ending.